We at Farley Ventures believe and invest in the future.

 Now, admittedly, riding on a horse can be fun, but only for short distances, and riding on a train was anything but fun; they were hot or cold, dirty and the soot from the steam engines got in your hair and all over your clothes.
 But all three of those modes of transportation became archaic and outdated with the introduction of the automobile, which, for the most part, used an internal combustion engine for its power.

 We at Farley Ventures believe that there is a much better, more economical, and cleaner (the internal combustion engine is really dirty and unhealthy) way to move our people, goods, and the economy: Electricity!
 The electrification of everything, including cars, buses, and trucks, will quickly begin to save us money and clean up the air at the same time.

 People always have and always will resist change.

-The year was 1910 and something phenomenal happened, which brought about a fantastic change in just nine shore years.
-Those nine years ushered in one of the greatest advents in history, and by 1919 we realized that that the change was occurring.
+The year was 1910, and something phenomenal happened, which brought about a fantastic change in just nine short years.
+Those nine years ushered in one of the greatest advents in history, and by 1919 we realized that the change was occurring.

 What happened?
 The automobile was born!

 More importantly, who were the winners and who were the losers in this massive technology shift?